hyperledger/fabric-protos/RELEASING.md

 When drafting the release, create a new tag for the new version (with a `v` prefix), e.g. `vX.Y.Z`

+The CI actions triggered from a tag will set publish_release to 'true' causing downstream artifacts to be published.

 See previous releases for examples of the title and description.

 **Important:** make sure you target the correct branch when creating a release (see below for version details)